 Part 2: Tutorials and Simulations – a one-two punch

 Simulators are great tools to practice and gain experiential learning in a fail-safe environment.
 But to make the sessions even more productive, students need to understand the concepts behind the operations before trying to implement them.

 Why use tutorials as a prep for the simulator sessions?

-Also consider the fact that your simulator and simulator instructors are some of your most valuable training assets.
+Also, consider that your simulator and simulator instructors are some of your most valuable training assets.
 You want to maximize the return on those assets as much as possible.
 You can do that by ensuring your students grasp the fundamentals before they practice plant operations on the simulator.

-In addition to onboarding or regularly scheduled training, users find that pre-job briefs using both the tutorial and the simulator greatly reduces risk before performing non-typical plant procedures.
+In addition to onboarding or regularly scheduled training, users find that pre-job briefs using both the tutorial and the simulator greatly reduce risk before performing non-typical plant procedures.

 Practical examples of tutorial/simulation combinations

-All around the industry we’re hearing from plants that are finding their operators need a better understanding of “The Why” behind the processes.
-If their stories sound familiar; experienced workforce is retiring and “green” recruits are coming in with no experience or increased automation has bred complacency in their workforce, consider pre-simulation training with tutorials to teach “The Why” before “The How”.
+All around the industry plants are finding their operators need a better understanding of “The Why” behind the processes.
+Experienced workers are retiring and “green” recruits are coming in with no experience, or increased automation has bred complacency in their workforce.
+If their stories sound familiar, consider pre-simulation training with tutorials to teach “The Why” before “The How.”

 The effects of level of automation and adaptive automation on human performance, situation awareness and workload in a dynamic control task.
 David B Kaber, Department of Industrial Engineering NCSU, and Mica R Endsley, SA Technologies, Inc. Theoretical Issues in Ergonomics Science 2003. https://people.engr.ncsu.edu/dbkaber/papers/Kaber_Endsley_TIES_04.pdf.